Braeden Lemasters: Acting

 From 2009, Lemasters began starring in the TNT series Men of a Certain Age as Albert Tranelli.
 He earned various awards and nominations for the role, including a Peabody Award and a nomination for Young Artist Award for Best Performance in a TV Series.
 He was in the show for two seasons until it ended in 2011.
 He also had a supporting role in the 2009 remake of The Stepfather.
 In 2010, he appeared in the teen romantic comedy film Easy A, as the young version of Penn Badgley's character Todd.
-The following year, he starred as Ralphie Parker in the sequel film of A Christmas Story.
+The following year, he starred as Ralphie Parker in the sequel to A Christmas Story.

-From 2013-2014, Lemasters starred as Victor McAllister in ABC's Betrayal.
+From 2013-2014, Lemasters starred as Victor McAllister in ABC's drama series Betrayal.
 The next year, Lemasters starred in the horror comedy film R.L.
 Stine's Monsterville: Cabinet of Souls alongside Dove Cameron and Tiffany Espensen.
-The film was based on the novel by R.L.
-Stine of the same name.

 In 2017, Lemasters was cast as Trevor in the second season of T@gged.
 He reprised the role again in the third season of the series.
-In 2018, he starred in the adventure comedy drama Flock of Four, in which he played Joey Grover, a talented amateur pianist in 1950s Pasadena.
+In April 2018, he starred in the adventure comedy drama Flock of Four, in which he played Joey Grover, a talented amateur pianist in 1950s Pasadena.

 Music

 In addition to acting, Lemasters is also a singer and lead guitarist for the band Wallows with Cole Preston (drums), and Dylan Minnette (singer, guitar).
 The band won the Battle Of The Bands Contest (2010) sponsored by radio station KYSR in 2010 and played on the 2011 Vans Warped Tour.
 They have since performed at several popular Los Angeles venues including the Roxy Theater and Whisky a Go Go.

 The band began releasing songs independently in April 2017 starting with "Pleaser", which reached number two on the Spotify Global Viral 50 chart.

 In 2018, Wallows signed a deal with Atlantic Records and released their major label debut EP, Spring, including singles "Pictures of Girls" and "These Days".
 They performed "Pictures of Girls" on The Late Late Show with James Corden on May 8, 2018.
 The band released their debut studio album, Nothing Happens in 2019, which featured the hit single "Are You Bored Yet?"
 In 2020, they released their second EP Remote.
-The band released their sophomore album "Tell Me That It's Over" in March 2022.
+The band released their sophomore album Tell Me That It's Over in March 2022, which was followed by their third studio album Model, released in 2024.